Agoric/documentation/main/reference/repl/sharingService.md

 connected to the same remote chain vat.
 You can then use a named *shared map* to pass items to and from another vat.

-Shared maps are conceptually similar to a physical bulletin board.
+Shared maps are guidesly similar to a physical bulletin board.
 However, each shared map is only intended to be shared between two parties.
 If you have access to a shared map, you can append objects to or remove objects from that shared map.